 There is, however, another element involved here.
 One with a much larger part-to-play than we could have ever imagined: The Human 50 Yard Line.

 Take note of the discussions you now have among those of your peers; those whom you know to have – tripped over – The Human 50 Yard Line (H50YL).

 This trip has become an important life-moment.
 It would seem this tripping event; quite unlike the tripping event(s) too many of our generation experienced back in the ’60s and ’70s; causes a curious sense of reassessment.
 This reassessment, may be just enough to allow an unfamiliar ray-of-light into our consciousness, allowing us to peer through the cobwebs-of-time, into our library of personal experiences.

 The trip, for many, is a first time in our lives event.
-One that affords a fresh look at, “…what IS important in life.”
+One that affords a fresh look at, “…what really IS important in Life.”

 So, you may be asking:

 Easily enough the trip – is a life event.
 It’s likely a life-changing event.
 Such as

 - The loss or change of a long-held job;